 You have the right to make some modifications to your rental property without needing to get your rental provider’s consent first.
 This includes:

-- Installing picture hooks or screws for wall mounts, shelves or brackets on surfaces other than exposed brick or concrete walls.
+- installing picture hooks or screws for wall mounts, shelves or brackets on surfaces other than exposed brick or concrete walls

-- Installing water efficient shower heads, provided the original shower head is retained.
+- installing water efficient shower heads, provided the original shower head is retained

-- Installing blind or cord anchors.
+- installing curtain or blind cord anchors.

 If you have made modifications, you will need to return the property to the condition it was in prior to your rental agreement, unless otherwise agreed with your rental provider.